pietro-sillano/pietro-sillano.github.io/index.md

 <!--# About me-->
 I'm currently a **Physics student**  in my second year in Msc.
 Physics of Complex Systems at the University of Turin.
 My main interest of research is **BioPhysics** and **Statistical Physics**.
+In September I will move to SISSA, Trieste for working on my Msc Thesis with A. Rosa.
+The project will be on numerical simulation of constrained biopolymers.

 I'm also a member of a non-profit research organization: the Machine Learning Journal Club!
 Check out our works on [MLJC](https://www.mljc.it/).